davidshq/miqa-vue/README.md

 - `add-pinia` - Refactors project to make use of Pinia, basic implementation.
 - `miqa-vtk` - This ended up being Part 1 as the challenges were more significant than expected.
   - Important: This was the last branch that includes earlier in-process components.
 If you are looking for simple integrations this is the last branch in which they exist.
+  - Important: This was the last branch to provide a 3D visualization, this branch now includes a slice view.
+If you are looking for 3D visualization the previous branch above.
   - Renamed files from `.js` to `.ts`
   - Removed some aspects of default Vue project.
   - Added `SimpleMIQAViewer.vue` component.
   - Moved significant portions of code utilizing VTK.js/ITK-wasm into the Pinia store.
   - Removed ColorMaps files, they weren't utilized.
+- `miqa-vtk-2` - Changes from 3D visualization to 2D slice visualization, work towards converging code with MIQA core.

 ## Resources & Notes
 - The README varies based on the branch one is currently on.
 Please see the Learning Branches section to learn more about the various branches and what they cover.